 FAQ’s

-In August 2022, 70 acres of mature tree canopy and habitat were razed to the ground.
 We’re still grieving the abusive, greedy, and heartless loss of so much that was so dear to so many.
-This habitat destruction is just the beginning of the land grab: Parks and Rec is implementing a controversial Master Plan that includes development, clearcutting, and astroturfing of the entire Meadows, and a complete restructuring of the park as a whole.
+This habitat destruction is just the beginning of the land grab: Parks and Rec is implementing a controversial Master Plan that includes development, clearcutting nearly all of the Meadows, and installing 32 acres of toxic artificial turf.

 The proposed plan and the opposition is complex and nuanced.
-Click here for some thoughtful and accurate reporting that starts to cut through the spin and greenwashing.
+Click here for some thoughtful and accurate reporting that cuts through the spin and greenwashing.
 Read on below for clarity on what's happening in FDR: the details, facts, and rebuttals you deserve to know.
-We promise to not keep you in the dark or tell you only half the story.
-That’s our commitment to you, the land, and to the justice we all deserve.

 Outside of the Meadows, the rest of the park will also be fundamentally changed.
 There are some very reasonable upgrades proposed: road repair, upgraded playgrounds, and basic amenities such as restrooms.
 This is mixed with several problematic plans that involve privatization of our public spaces, a chronic problem in Philadelphia.

-Parks and Rec has celebrated the plan as a victory for the environment because it includes construction of 33 acres of wetlands, but that’s not the whole story.
-The airport is currently expanding its cargo operations to support businesses such as Amazon with a massive 400 acre development.
+• Parks and Rec has celebrated the plan as a victory for the environment because it includes construction of 33 acres of wetlands, but that’s not the whole story.
+The airport is currently expanding its cargo operations to support businesses (such as Amazon) with a massive 400 acre development.
 PHL airport is federally mandated to “replace” the wetlands they destroy in their unchecked growth.
 Between these two projects, the airport will develop 197 acres of natural land in Tinicum, 40 of which are emergent wetlands and waterways; clearcut 70 acres of mature tree canopy and wetland in FDR; and will “create” 33 acres of manufactured wetland.
 That’s a net loss of 234 acres of natural habitat…can you say greenwashing?

 The City says the fields are for Philadelphia's kids, but they decided to put the fields as far from the BSL line as possible - a 20 to 30 minute walk across the park.
 Any sports fields at FDR Park *for children* should remain where they are now, close to the subway.